 Impact injuries are usually caused when part of the accident victim’s body hits part of the interior of the car.
 For instance, a knee hitting a dashboard or head hitting the seat rest or the side window.

 Penetrating injuries are typically cuts and scrapes.
 Shattering glass or loose objects flying inside the car on impact often cause these types of injuries.

 Head injuries can take a number of forms, some relatively minor and others quite severe.
 A car’s unexpected stop or change in direction often causes the heads of the car occupants to experience sudden and unnatural movements.
 This can cause muscle strains in the neck and back.
 But the head itself can also be injured.
-Impact with a side window or steering wheel can cause scrapes and bruising to the head, or even deeper lacerations.
+Impact with a side window or steering wheel can cause scrapes and bruising to the head.
+In some cases impact cause deep lacerations.
 More severe collision impacts can cause a closed head injury.
-In that situation, the fluid and tissue inside the skull are damaged because of the sudden movement or impact of the head.
-Less severe closed head injuries often result in concussions.
-But more severe impacts can cause brain hemorrhage which can lead to death.
-If you are suffering any pain or suspect a brain injury, you should immediately visit the emergency room or be examined by a healthcare professional.

-Concussions can be very serious, and the symptoms do not often show up immediately.
-Sometimes the symptoms are obvious (such as disorientation or even loss of consciousness), but they can also be more subtle.
-Symptoms include:
+Concussions can be very serious.
+Symptoms do not often show up immediately.
+Sometimes the symptoms are obvious (such as disorientation or even loss of consciousness).
+However, concussions can cause more subtle symptoms such as:

 - clouded thinking

 - difficulty remembering new information

 - lack of energy

 If you exhibit any of these signs following a car accident, you may have a concussion.
 You should seek medical attention immediately.